jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.19 FillBurn

-Burns streams into a DEM using the FillBurn (Saunders, 1999) method..
+Burns streams into a DEM using the FillBurn (Saunders, 1999) method.

 *Parameters*: